blueprint-platform/codegen-blueprint/docs/architecture/architecture-guardrails-rulebook.md

 ## Versioning guarantee

-This enforcement scope is part of the **1.0.0 GA contract**.
+This guardrails scope is part of the **1.0.0 GA contract**.

 Changes to these rules are treated as:

 * Contract changes
 * Explicit version upgrades

-No silent enforcement changes are introduced within a GA line.
+No silent guardrails changes are introduced within a GA line.

 ---

 ## Summary

-Codegen Blueprint enforces architecture by **construction**:
+Codegen Blueprint makes architecture **explicit by construction**:

-* Architecture is generated
+* Architectural intent is generated, not implied
-* Guardrails are executable
+* Guardrails are executable and evaluated at build time
-* Violations fail the build
+* Boundary drift is surfaced through fast, deterministic feedback

-> If a rule is violated, the build breaks.
+> When a rule is violated, the build **signals the drift immediately**.
-> There are no conventions, exceptions, or runtime excuses.
+> There are no hidden conventions, silent bypasses, or runtime surprises.